Don’t remember which operating system is installed on your Raspberry Pi? Or maybe you got it installed by someone else?

 - You should get something like this:

 In my case, the operating system installed is Raspbian (Raspberry Pi OS) in version 10 (aka Buster).
-This is the latest version available during writing.
+This was the latest version available during writing.

 There is a new version approximately every two years, so Raspbian 11 should be available soon.